Harriet Jacobs: Obstacles: Trauma and shame

-When Jacobs came to know the Posts in Rochester, they were the first white people she met since her return from England, who didn't look down on her color.
+The Posts were the first white people Jacobs had met since her return from England who did not look down on her color.
 Soon, she developed enough trust in Amy Post to be able to tell her her story which she had kept secret for so long.
 Post later described how difficult it was for Jacobs to tell of her traumatic experiences: "Though impelled by a natural craving for human sympathy, she passed through a baptism of suffering, even in recounting her trials to me. ...
 The burden of these memories lay heavily on her spirit".

 In late 1852 or early 1853, Amy Post suggested that Jacobs should write her life story.
 Jacobs's brother had for some time been urging her to do so, and she felt a moral obligation to tell her story to help build public support for the antislavery cause and thus save others from suffering a similar fate.

 Still, Jacobs had acted against moral ideas commonly shared in her time, including by herself, by consenting to a sexual relationship with Sawyer.
 The shame caused by this memory and the resulting fear of having to tell her story had been the reason for her initially avoiding contact with the abolitionist movement her brother John had joined in the 1840s.
 Finally, Jacobs overcame her trauma and feeling of shame, and she consented to publish her story.
 Her reply to Post describing her internal struggle has survived.